 We have experienced increased water demands for hydraulic fracturing of oil and gas wells being developed in the Niobrara Formation around our Sky Ranch property and the Land Board's Lowry Range property.
-Based on similar horizontal wells developed in the Niobrara Formation each horizontal well will require between 3 million and 7 million gallons of water to drill and "frack", which equates to selling water to between approximately 23 and 54 SFE's.
+Current wells developed in the Niobrara Formation that we are serving are utilizing between 7 and 12 million gallons of water to drill and frack, which equates to selling water to between approximately 53 and 92 SFE's.